jonnyhoeven/justme.dev/projects/gitops-workshop.md

 For example, the ArgoCD operator creates a new resource called an Application.
 This resource can be used to define applications and their configuration in a declarative way.
-It's then up to the ArgoCD operator to manage these applications and ensure they are in the desired state.
+It's then up to the ArgoCD operator to manage these applications and ensure they're in the desired state.

 It's important to understand that CRD's are methods to extend the Kubernetes API and create new resources.
 This concept is used in many operators, controllers, helm charts, ingress classes, storage classes to create new resources and manage